nelmio/NelmioApiDocBundle/docs/configuration_reference.rst

     If you are using Symfony 7.2 or higher, you should set this option to ``true``.
 As this greatly improves type detection.

+.. versionadded:: 4.35

+    Support for `symfony/type-info`_ was added in 4.35.

 use_validation_groups
 ~~~~~~~~~~~~~~~~~~~~~